TikTok Tips and Best Practices for Brands in 2022

 Is your brand sticking to TikTok's music guidelines?
-Here's a breakdown of their rules, TikTok's Commercial Music Library and how to use audio as a brand.
+Here's a breakdown of their rules, TikTok's Commercial Music Library and how to use TikTok audio as a business.

-Chances are you're familiar (or frustrated!) with TikTok's music usage restrictions for brands.
+Chances are you're familiar (or frustrated!) with how music works on TikTok for businesses.

 But if you're new to the rules, we'll catch you up to speed.

 A few years back, TikTok introduced its Commercial Music Library.
-This library boasts 500,000+ pre-approved tracks to be used for advertising purposes.
+This library offers over 1 million pre-approved tracks to be used for advertising purposes.
 Nice, right?

 The catch?
-This rollout meant that brands could no longer use TikTok’s trendiest sounds.
+This rollout meant that brands could no longer use many of TikTok’s trendiest sounds.

 Fast-forward to now and many brands still aren’t 100% sure which audio is allowed.
 There’s a ton of conflicting information but we’re here to set the record straight!

-Below we explain the best practices for brands using TikTok audio (and pitfalls to avoid).
+Below we explain the best practices for brands using TikTok audio, plus pitfalls to avoid.

 No surprises here!
 TikTok’s guidelines are crystal clear about this: